-Letter Of Explanation For Multiple Credit Inquiries
+Letter of Explanation For Multiple Credit Inquiries

-If someone is applying for multiple credit cards, this might show that the applicant is desperate for money and that is the reason why they are applying for multiple credit cards at once.
-If this is the case where there are multiple credit card inquiries is just write “Shopping for credit cards for the best available rates”.
+If someone is applying for multiple credit cards, this might show that the applicant is desperate for money, which is why they are applying for multiple credit cards at once.
+If this is the case where there are multiple credit card inquiries, write “Shopping for credit cards for the best available rates.”
 This letter of explanation will be sufficient.

-Letter Of Explanations For Periods Of Bad Credit
+Letter of Explanations For Periods of Bad Credit

-Home Loan After Bankruptcy And Foreclosure
+Home Loan After Bankruptcy and Foreclosure

-For those who had a prior short sale, there is a three-year waiting period after the date of the short sale which is reflected on the HUD’s settlement statement of the short sale to qualify for FHA and USDA loans.
+For those who had a prior short sale, there is a three-year waiting period after the short sale date, which is reflected on the HUD’s settlement statement of the short sale to qualify for FHA and USDA loans.
 On VA Home Loans, the waiting period is two years.

 Loan Officers Will Help Borrowers With LOX

-Unfortunately, some loan officers that will just ask borrowers to write the letter.
-My team and I often get calls and inquiries from borrowers on how to write letter of explanations to mortgage underwriters.
+Unfortunately, some loan officers will ask borrowers to write a letter.
+My team and I often get calls and inquiries from borrowers on how to write letters of explanation to mortgage underwriters.

 Do Not Be Alarmed When Asked For LOX

-Letters Of Explanations For Derogatory Tradelines
+Letters of Explanations For Derogatory Tradelines

 - recent credit inquiries